 Translation into your L1

-Unlike methods of learning which focus purely on the target language, Mondly encourages you to learn to translate between your mother tongue or a language you already speak well and the language you want to learn.
+Mondly encourages you to learn to translate between a language familiar to you (whether that’s your mother tongue or a secondary language you’re fluent in) and the language you want to learn.

-This is done through a mixture of typing, speaking and choosing words from a list.
-You can also hear the words spoken in your target language so that you start to associate the written word with the spoken one.
+This is done through a mixture of typing, listening, speaking and choosing words from a list.

 Variety of learning methods